tranchikhang/ckhang/content/blog/2020/composition-over-inheritance.md

 The code is flexible enough in case you want to add some new classes with new actions (a necromancer who can `summon` but cannot heal`heal`, an assassin who can `evade` but cannot `block`).
 And in case you want to modify the behavior of those actions, you just need to update one function in the corresponding role.

-You can even change the behavior at runtime:
+You can even change the behavior at runtime.
+For example, if your character is able to switch between two weapons (melee and magic) during battle:

 ```PHP
 <?php